Darya Dugina: International reaction

 On 23 August, United Nations spokesperson Stéphane Dujarric called for an investigation into Dugina's killing.
-Pope Francis condemned the killing of Darya Dugina and mentioned it as an example of the "madness of war," called Dugina "an innocent victim."
+Pope Francis condemned the killing of Darya Dugina, described it as an example of the "madness of war", and called Dugina "an innocent victim".
 The statement was strongly criticized by the Ukrainian ambassador to the Holy See Andrii Yurash, and the Ukrainian Ministry of Foreign Affairs summoned the Apostolic Nuncio in Ukraine Archbishop Visvaldas Kulbokas for explanations on the issue.
 In a statement to Vatican News, the Holy See clarified that the Pope's words were to be interpreted as a defense of human life, not as a political defense of Dugina, noting that Francis has repeatedly condemned the Russian invasion of Ukraine.

 In The Conversation, Matthew Sussex of Australian National University's National Security College wrote: "any way you cut it, the killing of Darya Dugina brings Putin's own leadership into question.
 This is something he has scrupulously avoided.
 He is obsessed with control, and enjoys the support of a massive propaganda machine to turn defeats into triumphs and blame others for his mistakes."
 French magazine Éléments, organ of the ethno-nationalist think tank GRECE, published a lengthy tribute to both.
 Ideologue Alain de Benoist called Dugina's death "an act of war".